kevinboone/epub2txt2/README.md

 ## Author and legal

-`epub2txt` is maintained by Kevin Boone, with contributions from various other people, and distributed under the terms of the GNU Public Licence, v3.0.
+`epub2txt` is maintained by Kevin Boone, with contributions from various other people, and distributed under the terms of the GNU Public Licence (GPL), v3.0.
+All the content other than by Kevin Boone is believed to be compatible with, or less restrictive than, the GPL.

 Essentially, this means that you may use this software as you wish, at your own risk, provided that the original authors continue to be acknowledged.